 Wayne Rooney, hailed as one of England’s football legends, experienced this firsthand.
 Living in the spotlight, both on the pitch and in the media, Rooney became the target of playful jabs and memes about his hair.
-Despite his undeniable talent and achievements, the impact of hair loss on his self-esteem was evident, exacerbated by the scrutiny of tabloid headlines.
+Despite his undeniable talent and achievements, the impact of hair loss on his self-esteem was evident, exacerbated by tabloid headlines’ scrutiny.

 Has Wayne Rooney Been Open About Having a Hair Transplant?

-Wayne Rooney has been open about having a hair transplant, tweeting in 2011 on social media that he had undergone hair transplant surgery and joining a growing list of celebrities who have gone public on such procedures.
+Wayne Rooney has been open about having a hair transplant, tweeting in 2011 that he had undergone hair transplant surgery and joining a growing list of celebrities who have gone public about such procedures.
 He stated:

 Is The Exact Time of The Hair Transplant Known?